palaeoware/trevosim/docs/buildingfromsource.rst

 TREvoSim |gt| = v3 come with a suite of development tests that verify the core simulator/generator code.
 These can be called via one of two methods during the development phase:

 #.
 As a standalone program - for this we leverage the GoogleTest Mocking and Testing Framework (https://github.com/google/googletest) which is pulled in automatically by CMake and built alongside the TREvoSim main program - creating a separate standalone test program called TREvoSimTest.
-This program can be called from the command line on Mac/Linux/Windows.
+This program can be called from the command line on Mac/Linux/Windows, or run by double clicking in Windows.

     * Note: we recommend that the MacOS TREvoSimTest program is added to the TREvoSim.app package if you have built from source (see the building for MacOS instructions above).
 This simply requires you to copy the TREvoSimTest program to the TREvoSim.app/Contents/MacOS folder before running any .dmg creator.
 To run the test from the terminal you then can use: